kyle-n/kyle-n.github.io/README.md

 I set this website up to show my journalistic work to potential employers.
 This GitHub repository is set up as a way to view my abilities with HTML and CSS as well.
 I'm no expert, but I know enough to create modify code extensively into a something useful for other projects, such as unique stories on the web.

 Feel free to look through the code and assets.
-They're a work in progress- I'm still building the site and fixing the assets.
+They're a mostly finished, though I'm ironing out the bugs.

+### Progress report 9-17-15

+The website is mostly finished.
+I've set up all the features I want for rehosting my stories.
+I've managed to get Facebook and Twitter robust sharing working (no mean feat, given how finicky Facebook's crawler is).
+Now I'm just fixing bugs as they pop up, trying to boost my spot on Google and updating the site with more stories as they come in.

 ### Progress report 8-31-15